Free Trial

 A green magnifying glass with its lens showing a checkmark inside concentric circles, symbolizing verification or approval.
 The illustration, suggestive of AI in optometry, is simple with clean lines and a white background.

-• Biomarker of Diabetic Retinopathy, Intraretinal cystoid fluid
+• cystoid fluid

 A green magnifying glass with its lens showing a checkmark inside concentric circles, symbolizing verification or approval.
 The illustration, suggestive of AI in optometry, is simple with clean lines and a white background.